cs-course/data-center-course/data-center-2021-obs.md

 ## 特性

 - [What is Object Storage?](https://www.snia.org/education/what-is-object-storage)
-  - When you create an object on this type of storage, the entire set of data is handled and processed without regard to what sub-parts it may have.
+  - When you create an object on this type of storage, the **entire set of data** is handled and processed without regard to what sub-parts it may have.
-  - When reading from object storage, you can read either the whole object, or ask to read parts of it.
+  - When reading from object storage, you can **read either the whole object, or ask to read parts of it**.
-  - There is often no capability to update to the object or parts of the object; the entire object is usually required to be re-written.
+  - There is often no capability to update to the object or parts of the object; **the entire object is usually required to be re-written**.
   - Most object storage allows for objects to be deleted.

 ---